Private, In-Home Tutoring in Monmouth, Illinois

-SchoolTutoring Academy’s tutoring programs for Monmouth students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Monmouth, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Monmouth-Roseville District uses the Illinois Learning Standards as the framework for instruction.
 The ILS incorporates standards from Common Core and Next Generation Science Standards and ensures that student learning provides a rigorous college and career readiness experience.
 Electives and career-technical programs also have overarching learning objectives that are developed to address the connection between the subject and the real world.
 Community service and social emotional learning are additional areas that the curriculum covers and through which students can hone their interests.